Fengxiaoshengdong/CS564-DBMS/README.md

-# Some-Sql
+# Sql
-Some sql queries
+Some sql queries.